What is a heatwave?

 Why do heatwaves happen?

-To aid in the preparation and awareness before and during a spell of very hot weather, a heatwave plan has been created by Public Health England in association with the Met Office and other partners.
+To aid in the preparation and awareness before and during a spell of very hot weather, a heatwave plan has been created by UK Health Security Agency in association with the Met Office and other partners.
 It recommends a series of steps to reduce the risks to health from prolonged exposure to severe heat for:

 - The NHS, local authorities, social care, and other public agencies